cnj-digital/seotamic/README.md

 php artisan vendor:publish --provider"..." --tag=config
 ```

-This will copy the default config file to `config/seomatic.php'.
+This will copy the default config file to `config/seotamic.php'.

 ## Usage

 Usage is fairly simple and straight forward.
-You can visit the global Settings by following the SEOmatic link on the navigation in the CP.
+You can visit the global Settings by following the Seotamic link on the navigation in the CP.
 Make sure to follow the instructions on each field.

 After this you can fine tune the output of each collection entry by editing the SEO settings under the entry's SEO tab.